wuyang1002431655/tango_with_django_19/manuscript/chapter9-user-authenication.md

 ## Taking it Further
 In this chapter, we've covered several important aspects of managing user authentication within Django.
 We've covered the basics of installing Django's `django.contrib.auth` application into our project.
 Additionally, we have also shown how to implement a user profile model that can provide additional fields to the base `django.contrib.auth.models.User` model.
 We have also detailed how to setup the functionality to allow user registrations, login, logout, and to control access.
 For more information about user authentication and registration consult [Django's official documentation on Authentication](https://docs.djangoproject.com/en/1.9/topics/auth/).

 Many Web applications however take the concepts of user authentication further.
 For example, you may require different levels of security when registering users, by ensuring a valid e-mail address is supplied.
-While this functionality could be implemented by us, why reinvent the wheel when such functionality already exists?
+While we could implement this functionality, why reinvent the wheel when such functionality already exists?
 The `django-registration-redux` app has been developed to greatly simplify the process of adding extra functionality related to user authentication.
 We cover how you can use this package in a [following chapter](#chapter-redux).

 X> ### Exercises
 X> For now, work on the following two exercises to reinforce what you've learnt in this chapter.